-Okay, you’ve graduated past the free screenwriting software that comes with your computer.
-Now it’s time to learn formatting and see your ideas hit the page.
+Okay, you’ve graduated past the options that comes with your computer.
+Now it’s time to learn to format and see your ideas hit the page.
 It’s exciting, but it’s probably not time to commit to paying lots of money for a program.
-Celtx is a great, free screenwriting software choice.
+Celtx is a great choice.
 Come here to learn.

-Pros: It’s free, and free is awesome.
-You can learn formatting from the ground up.
+Pros: It’s free, and free is fantastic.
+You can learn to format from the ground up.
 There are lots of paid upgrades that can help you budget and even shoot your first script.

 Now that you know about the free options, let’s look at some screenwriting software that cost a little more than free…sometimes hundreds more…but they’re what you need to be a professional screenwriter

 8. Final Draft